Swasthik-CShetty/Projects/Task-01-CIA-Triad/README.md

-#CIA Triad
+## CIA Triad

-  Confidentiality, Integrity, and Availability.
+Confidentiality, Integrity, and Availability are the three core principles of cybersecurity.
-  It explains how each component is implemented to protect data, ensure accuracy, and maintain system accessibility.
+This task explains how each component is implemented to protect data, ensure accuracy, and maintain system accessibility.
-  Demonstration of how Linux file permissions support CIA principles.
+It also demonstrates how Linux file permissions support CIA principles.

-#Contents
+### Contents
-  Introduction to CIA Triad
+- Introduction to CIA Triad
-  Definitions in simple words
+- Definitions in simple words
-  Real-world examples with CIA application
+- Real-world examples with CIA application
-  Linux permissions demo
+- Linux permissions demo

-#Conclusion on CIA
+- Conclusion on CIA

-  Learning Outcomes
+###Learning Outcomes###
-  Understand the CIA Triad model
+- Understand the CIA Triad model
-  Identify security measures in real-world systems
+- Identify security measures in real-world systems